DerekStride/server_timing-ts/README.md

 ## Code of Conduct

-Everyone interacting in the ServerTiming::Ts project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/server_timing-ts/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ServerTiming project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/DerekStride/server_timing-ts/blob/main/CODE_OF_CONDUCT.md).